CB004/Hackathon-Note-Enhancer/README.md

 ### Project Description

 This project is a simple boiler plate application that connects a simple Fast API backend to a simple React frontend.
-The app is a hackathon notes summarizer, it allows users to record hackathon notes and has an LLM summarize these notes and fill in some gaps.
+The app is a hackathon notes enhancer, it allows users to record hackathon notes and has an LLM enhance these notes and fill in some gaps.

 Refer to this video for how to install Ollama and an LLM locally on your computer: https://www.youtube.com/watch?v=UtSSMs6ObqY